Soliton cellular automata for the affine general linear Lie superalgebra: Proof of Theorem

 The map $ \mathcal{F} $ is invertible.
 Indeed, $ \mathcal{F}^{-1} $ maps the $ L $-sped state

 where $ d>0 $, to the super BBS state

 where $ d_1 = d+L $ and $ Q=\max(0,L-c_2) $.

 \begin{remark} In defining the domain of $ \mathcal{F} $, we assumed that $ d_1-L>0 $.
 This assumption ensures that $ \mathcal{F}^{-1} $ is well-defined.
-We sometimes encounter states where $ d_1=L $ and we need to deal with these states separately. \end{remark}
+We sometimes encounter states where $ d_1=L $ and we need to deal with these edge cases separately. \end{remark}

 Recalling that

 we can alternatively compute $ \mathcal{F}^{-1} $ by the following process: \begin{enumerate} \item Add a row above the $ L $-sped state, and fill it entirely with $ \bfth $ (if needed, add rows filled with $ \bfX $ above this added row). \item In the second soliton, replace the first $ L $ positions of this added row with $ \bftw $. \item Replace the first $ L $ occurrences of $ \bftw $ that occur immediately after the first soliton (regardless of the row they appear in) with $ \bfon $. \end{enumerate}